sethorpe/noip-renew/README.md

 - Ensure your system time is synchronized

 **"Expiration banner not found"**
-- Your hostname might already be renewed
+- Your free hostname might already be renewed (valid for 30 days)
 - Hostname might not be expiring within 7 days
+- No-IP only shows the renewal banner when expiration is approaching

 ### Debug Mode